Setup a repository

 > git bisect bad [badHash]

-# Git will then repeatedly switch you onto
+# Git will then repeatedly switch you onto other commits.

 # If the bug _is_ present, do: